lobhtml/retro-docs/posts/pcsx2.md

 ![Silent Hill 2 PS2 Screenshot](../img/sh2-1.png)
 *PS2 screenshot*

 I own a PS2 console and have the capability to capture footage, however, my cheap [AV2HDMI upscaler](https://www.amazon.co.uk/dp/B08RMVMB2G) and [USB capture card](https://www.amazon.co.uk/dp/B089D8DB44) do a poor job of converting the signal.
 Even when sharpened in OBS, it doesn’t look good.
 There’s also the issue of switching between HDMI inputs on my one monitor setup.
 I can see a preview in OBS but there is a risk of input delay.
-I might consider upgrading my setup at some point.
+I will consider upgrading my setup at some point.

 # PCSX2 advantages